Specialization Project • The Game Assembly

 Once resources could run out, NPCs were forced to react to each other and to the world in a different way.
 Behaviour became less predictable because NPCs could no longer rely on things always being available.
 That made their decisions feel more believable.

-I also introduced food decay, partly because I thought it would be fun to implement, but also because it added another layer of scarcity.
-Food is no longer just available or unavailable.
-It changes over time.
+I also introduced food decay, mostly because I thought it would be fun to implement but also because it added another layer of scarcity.
+Food is no longer just available or unavailable as it changes over time.
+If left too long it rots and finally dissapears.
 This created more variation in the simulation and gave the resource and transport systems more to react to.

 Notice how carriers prioritize food based on freshness instead of just going for the nearest one.